THE PASSENGER BENEFIT FUND

 passengers at all other GTR managed and Thameslink served stations

-Passenger groups and other stakeholders can decide to spend their allocation at a local station level or at a wider passenger benefit level.
+Passengers, passenger groups and other stakeholders can submit ideas about how to spend their allocation at a local station level or at a wider passenger benefit scheme level.

 We will review all submitted ideas against the projects in GTR’s annual station improvement programme so groups don’t have to spend their allocation on the same projects.